aksommerville/egg2/README.md

 - - [ ] graf
 - - [ ] font
 - Minor things punted:
-- - [ ] Loop position in MIDI.
-- - [ ] Also need to manage loop in editor Song.
-- - [ ] WAV from EAU, can we get rate and chanc from the caller somehow?
 - - [ ] System language, for MacOS and Windows.
-- - [ ] Expose a GM names service, using text ripped from eggdev/instruments.eaut dynamically. <-- have it for instruments in editor... can we get drums too?
-- - [ ] synth: Brief blackout on song transitions?
-Not sure whether it's needed.
-- - [ ] Decide whether to allow WAV for sound resources.
-- - [ ] Add phase to FM LFO.
-I think.
-Maybe?
-- - [ ] Native FM pitch wheel.
-- - [ ] Web FM pitch wheel.
-- - [ ] FM: Should we adjust the modulator too, when pitchenv in play?
-Currently keeping it fixed.
-- - [ ] Web SongChannel: Respect tremolo phase.
-- - [ ] Web synth: First note seems to get dropped sometimes?
-- - [ ] Finish default instruments and drums.
-Punt until there's a good editor with MIDI-In.
 - - [ ] eggdev_main_project.c:gen_makefile(): Serve editor and overrides.
 - - [ ] HexEditor: Paging, offset, ASCII, multi-byte edits.
 - - [ ] ImageEditor: Animation preview like we had in v1.